hcaumo/Ripple/README.md

    - Provides encryption and decryption of private keys.

 6. **XRPL RPC**
-   - Interacts with smart contracts on the XRPL ledger for financial transactions.
+   - Interacts with smart contracts on the XRPL ledger.

 7. **Smart Contracts**
    - **Financial Instrument Smart Contract**
    - **Stablecoin Smart Contract**

 8. **Third-Party KYC/AML Service**
-   - Integrates with the platform via WebHook to perform KYC and AML checks, ensuring compliance and blocking users if their AML status changes.
+   - Integrates with the platform to perform KYC and receive webhook AML checks, ensuring compliance and blocking users if their AML status changes.

 ## Installation

-This platform is known to run on AWS, Bubble.io, and XRPL.
+This platform run on AWS, Bubble.io, and XRPL.

 ### Steps to Install and Configure